-It just a matter of syntax and style of programming we need.
+It is just a matter of syntax and style of programming we need.

 How to Access Array Elements?

-Till now we know how to declare and initialize the array.
+Till now, we know how to declare and initialize the array.
 Now here comes the main part.
 In Programming, of course, we need to do some operations.
-Performing some operation on array elements we need to access them.
-For accessing these elements we need to understand the structure of it.
+Performing some operations on array elements, we need to access them.
+To access these elements, we need to understand their structure of it.

-As we know we can store multiple elements in a single variable.
-But those elements get identified by one unique number and which starts from zero(0).
-These numbers are known as index no of an array element.
+As we know, we can store multiple elements in a single variable.
+But those elements get identified by one unique number starting from zero(0).
+These numbers are known as the index no of an array element.

-To be more precise on this consider the int array which contains 5 nos.
+To be more precise, consider the int array containing 5 nos.

 let toffee: number = [1,2,3,4,5];